 What do wildfires mean for wildlife?
 Just like people, wildfires also impact wildlife.
 Wild animals have developed strategies to fly, run or bury themselves to escape from fires, but the change in habitat and food resources will have a lasting impact for generations.
-Especially for fires that occur near urban and suburban areas, you may see wild animals passing through as they search for safety.
+Especially for fires that occur near urban and suburban areas, you may see wild animals passing through or resting in your yard as they search for safety.

 During wildfire season, or in times of severe drought, you can help wild animals: